House-yuyu/AFD-former/Datasets/README.md

 | NO. 6 | Poznancarpark         | l1~l5:81-100            |
 | NO. 7 | PoznanStreet          | l1~l5:-120            |
 | NO. 8 | Shark                 | l1~l5:121-140            |
+Note: l1~l5 represent the distortion levels from 1 to 5, ordered by severity.

 ## Test datasets
 Your testing data directory structure should look like this